Pequeño Nitro: Professional wrestling career

 As part of CMLL's bicentennial celebrations, celebrating the 200th anniversary of Mexico's independence CMLL held a Torneo Bicentenario where the winner of the tournament would be "promoted" to compete in the regular division going forward.
 The first cibernetico match took place on August 10 and saw Demus 3:16 outlast Pequeño Nitro, as well as Cisne, Pequeño Olímpico, Pequeño Violencia, Saturno, Fantasy and Eléctrico.
 On August 21, 2011, CMLL held a Ruleta de la Muerte (Spanish for "Roulette of Death") tournament for the Mini-Estrellas division and include Pequeño Nitro as one of the participants.
 The Ruleta de la Muerte tournament format is based on the Lucha Libre Parejas Increibles match type where two wrestlers of opposite allegiance, have to team up.
 In a Ruleta de la Muerte tournament tag teams face off in a single elimination tournament, but unlike traditional tournaments it is the losing team that advances in this case.
 The team that loses the tag team match final must immediately wrestle against each other in a Lucha de Apuestas match, where either their mask or their hair is on the line.
 Pequeño Nitro teamed up with Aéreo to defeat the team of Bam Bam and Pierrothito and thus did not have to risk their masks later in the tournament.
 On May 1, 2012, Pequeño Nitro was one of 16 Mini-Estrellas to participate in the 2012 version of the Pequeños Reyes del Aire tournament as one of 16 competitors but CMLL decided not to have him win the tournament again.
 In the months following the 2012 Pequeños Reyes del Aire tournament CMLL decided to book Pequeño Nitro in one of the focal storylines of the Mini-Estrellas division as he began a feud against Aéreo.
 The storyline started out in Best two out of three falls Six-man tag team matches where the two would focus more on each other than the other men in the ring.
 As the storyline escalated the two would tear at each other's masks, at times winning by pulling the mask off the other one to gain an unfair advantage.
 In July 2012 it was announced that the storyline would culminate in a Luchas de Apuestas ("Bet Match") on July 15, a match where both competitors put their mask on the line.
 Pequeño Nitro won the match and thus Aéreo was forced to unmask as per Lucha Libre traditions.
+His last CMLL match took place on February 7, 2020, and did not return after the company's Covid-19 induced hiatus, with only 2 further matches on-record from independent shows in late 2021.
+He retired in 2023 due to repeated ankle injuries.

 Death

-Nitro died on May 18, 2024, at the age of 40.
+Nitro succumbed to alcoholic depression after he was forced to retire, and became homeless.
+His body was discovered in Toluca on May 3, 2024, and identified by family on May 14.
+He was 40 years old.